FoldingAtHome/siegetank-backend/README.md

 2. [OpenMM 6.0](https://github.com/SimTk/openmm)
 3. [cmake](http://www.cmake.org/cmake/resources/software.html)

+<h1> Tests </h1>

+Tests for the server can be ran using:

+python -W ignore -m unittest

 <h1> API </h1>

 Currently, the allowed RESTful requests are GET, PUT, and POST.
 GETs and PUTs are guaranteed idempotent, that is, sending the same request 2+ times has the same effect as sending a single request. .
 Detailed request parameters are available in the source code.
 In general, with the exception of downloading the final trajectory, PG users work with the Command Center methods.